vivaria/edisonrul.ing/docs/source/cards/k/kryuel.md

 ### Card Rulings

-●If Second Coin Toss is active, and Kryuel is sent to the GY as a result of battle, you can re-do the coin toss.
+*   If Second Coin Toss is active, and Kryuel is sent to the GY as a result of battle, you can re-do the coin toss.